mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 CPS (connections per second) this is a metric that shows the slow path performance, and we can get both TCP and UDP values.

-For TCP we use IxLoad since it has full TCP stack that is very configurable and can simulate a lot of different scenarios.
+For TCP we use IxLoad since it has a full TCP stack that is very configurable and can simulate a lot of different scenarios.

 While the hero test calls for 6 TCP packets SYN/SYNACK/ACK/FIN/FINACK/ACK, we make use of HTTP as necessarily that runs over TCP and on the wire, we will end up with 7 packets for every connection.